Holly's Heroes: episode guide

 Episode 19

 The annual hunt for Mr Finnegan, a legendary fish, turns into a battle of the sexes following a chauvinistic remark from Johnno.
 Emily refuses to take sides, preferring to try for the $2,000 first prize with her friend Monique.
-Meanwhile Johnno's silver tongue is silenced when he falls for Franco's older sister Graziella, a hairdresser… in need of a hairdressing guinea pig!
+Meanwhile, Johnno's silver tongue is silenced when he falls for Franco's older sister Graziella, a hairdresser, who is in need of a hairdressing guinea pig!

 Show and Go